-Interestingly, a parallel line of literature has developed in economics that aims to address similar questions.
-In particular, \citet{PRTE2001,HeckmanVytlacil2005} propose the concept of policy-relevant treatment effect (PRTE), which is defined as the (per capita) effect of a policy change (i.e., an intervention to the treatment variable) on the mean outcome conditional on a set of pretreatment covariates $X$.
-Under a latent index model for treatment, these authors show that PRTE can be expressed as a weighted average of the marginal treatment effect (MTE), a function defined as the conditional mean of treatment effect given $X=x$ and a latent variable representing unobserved, individual-specific resistance to treatment.
-Moreover, they show that the weights depend only on the conditional distributions of the propensity score before and after the policy change. \citet{Carneiro2010a,Carneiro2011} further define the marginal PRTE (MPRTE) as a directional limit of PRTE as the alternative policy under consideration approaches the baseline policy.
-More recently, \citet{zhou2019marginal,zhou2020heterogeneous} propose a modification of Carneiro et al.'s approach, in which they recast the PRTE and MPRTE parameters as the per capita effect of a policy change and its limit, respectively, conditional on the propensity score rather than the entire vector of pretreatment covariates.
-In this approach, a policy change is allowed to vary in intensity between units with different baseline propensity scores.
+A parallel line of research in economics has addressed similar questions. \citet{PRTE2001,HeckmanVytlacil2005} define the policy-relevant treatment effect (PRTE) as the per capita effect of a policy change on the mean outcome conditional on a set of pretreatment covariates.
+Under a latent index model for treatment, the PRTE can be expressed as a weighted average of the \textit{marginal treatment effect} (MTE), with weights determined by the propensity score distributions before and after the policy change.
+Building on this framework, \citet{Carneiro2010a,Carneiro2011} define the \textit{marginal PRTE} (MPRTE) as a directional limit of the PRTE as the alternative policy converges to the baseline. \citet{zhou2019marginal,zhou2020heterogeneous} further modify Carneiro et al.'s approach, recasting the PRTE and MPRTE parameters as the per capita effect of a policy change and its limit, respectively, conditional on the propensity score rather than the full vector of covariates.
+In this approach, a policy change is allowed to vary in intensity across units with different baseline propensities.